A tale of water bottles

 Even though the BetaCodex Network and the BBRT are intimately related through the belief in the same model, there are some significant differences between the two associations.
 For instance, the BetaCodex Network is about to be far more open, collaborative and inclusive than the previous effort, in order to significantly increase the speed of model and method development, deployment and shared learning.
 This is not just an option.
 It is a necessity.
 Because the BetaCodex Network will achieve its vision not through mere research but through application in the real world.
 Organizations starting transformation need solutions for their real-life problems, and they cannot wait infinitely.
 The amount of practical innovation needed for transformation over the course of the next years will be immense.

 As a consequence, and firstly, the BetaCodex Network has to be “open source”, which means that everyone in the world will be able to contribute to the network’s work (much like on the web-encyclopedia Wikipedia).
 Being truly open source will enable the Network to capture far more talent and innovative potential than before.
 Open source also means that everyone in the world can gain access to the full intellectual capital of the network.
-And that intense collaboration will happen through internet portals and tools.
+And that intense collaboration will happen through internet portals and social media platforms such as LinkedIn or Slack.

 Secondly, the BetaCodex Network is not commercial.
-Membership fees will be exclusively dedicated to finance joint network projects, such as the www.betacodex.org web portal, web-based tools, and special membership activities.
-Fees will not be used for director’s income generation.
+Eventual income will be exclusively dedicated to finance joint infrastructure, or the network´s projects, such as the betacodex.org web portal, web-based tools, and special membership activities.
+Fees will not be used for anyone´s personal gain, or income generation.